boredabdel/istio-workshop-gcp/Readme.md

 Now how do we get a successful connection?
 In order to have applications communicate over mutual TLS, they need to be on-boarded onto the mesh, in other terms we should enable sidecar injection for each service in the mesh.

-Or we can disable mTLS for `catalogue` service for the purpose of this workshop, let's explore this option
+Or we can also disable mTLS for the `catalogue` service for the purpose of testing, this is not something we recommand for production workloads but let's explore this option.
 ```bash
 kubectl apply -f 5-security/mtls/disable-mtls-catalogue.yaml
 kubectl -n sock-shop exec -it $FORTIO_POD -- /usr/bin/fortio load -curl -k http://catalogue/tags
 ```

 You can see that the request was successful!
-But if you refresh the app, you should notice that no catalogues are returned.
+But if you refresh the app, you should notice that no catalogue is returned.
 This is because we disabled peerAuthentication on the `catalogue` service but all the other services require it. we should re-enable mtls again in order for the app to work:
 ```bash
 kubectl apply -f 5-security/mtls/peer-auth-mtls.yaml
 kubectl apply -f 5-security/mtls/destination-rule-tls.yml
 ```

 ### 2. Authorization for HTTP traffic
-Istio’s authorization features provide mesh, namespace, and workload level access control to the mesh.
+Istio’s authorization policies provides mesh, namespace, and workload level access control to the mesh.

 We'll start by creating a deny-all policy for the `/catalogue` path in the front-end service
 ```bash
 kubectl apply -f 5-security/http-auth/deny-policy.yaml
 ```

 Point your browser at the app catalogue page (`http://LoadBalancerIP/catalogue`).
-You should see "RBAC: access denied".
+You should see `RBAC: access denied`.
 The error shows that the configured deny-all policy is working as intended.

 Let's fix this:
 ```bash
 kubectl apply -f 5-security/http-auth/allow-policy.yaml
 ```
-Here we allow only `GET` http method.
+Here we allow only `GET` http method from the `front-end` service to the `catalogue` one.
 Load the app catalogue page (`http://LoadBalancerIP/catalogue`) and you should see a json output.

-The app is broken because other services depend on the catalogue but we created a policy to only allow the front-end to call it and we broke everything else.
+The app remains broken because other services depend on the `catalogue` but we created a policy to only allow the front-end to call it and we broke everything else.

 ### 3. JWT
 Another great feature of Istio authorization policy is the ability to enforce access based on a JSON Web Token (JWT).
-An Istio authorization policy supports both string typed and list-of-string typed JWT claims.
+An Istio `AuthorizationPolicy` supports both string typed and list-of-string typed JWT claims.

 Let's start by creating a `RequestAuthentication` policy for the `front-end` workload in the `sock-shop` namespace.
 This policy for the front-end workload accepts a JWT issued by `testing@secure.istio.io`.